urielh3191/sep10-dating-simulator/circumstances/player-ignores.md

-You ignored them and you start heading home
+You ignored them, leaving them to pick up whatever that was and you keep strolling through the park.
+After a while you get bored, feel better about yourself, and go back to playing APEX.

 [Game ends](game-ends.md)